aGlitch/Mario-64-Randomizer/README.md

 # Mario-64-Randomizer
-Program that Randomizes Warps, Objects, Music and even Mario's Clothes.
+Mario 64 Randomizer is program that Randomizes Warps, Objects, Music and even Mario's Clothes.
 Works with any Romhack and vanilla.
-It also includes a Sequence Randomizer (works with vanilla only for now).
+It also includes a Sequence Randomizer (vanilla only for now).

 # How to Use it?